JeffMatson/WP-SMS-Notifications/readme.txt

 All carriers support the ability to send text messages via email.
 We have simply tapped into that to send all notifications.

 == Changelog ==

+= 2.1 =
+* SMS notifications are now fully managed on an individual user basis.
+* Admin users can control whop is able to configure notifications.
+* Pro license now available.
+* Security fixes.
+Props: Chris Wiegman

 = 2.0 =
 * Carrier list is now easier to manage